DACA talks 'candid' but no progress yet

 "I think we were candid as to where each one of us was coming from," Hoyer said after leaving the meeting.
 "I don't think anybody was not straightforward, which was useful."

+Sen. Dick Durbin told CNN the meeting was "cordial" with "back and forth" between the lawmakers and Kelly and Nielsen.
+But he said he still thinks the administration is including too much in its request, especially under the name "border security."

+"We're not cursing one another or anything like that at all, but we haven't made a lot of progress," the Illinois Democrat said.
+"Maybe tomorrow will be different."

 According to one GOP aide, Kelly did not stress at any point that he was there to deliver a specific or pointed message from the President in the meeting.
+According to the Democratic source, there was a lot of discussion of the "four pillars" the White House wants in a deal -- a fix for the expiring Deferred Action for Childhood Arrivals program, border security, cuts to family migration and ending the diversity lottery -- but the administration still can't answer if those are non-negotiable, even when Democrats say the latter two are not doable.

+According to Congressional Hispanic Caucus Whip Pete Aguilar, a California Democrat who attended the meeting with Hoyer, House Majority Leader Kevin McCarthy led the meeting held in his office and there was "dialogue" after McCarthy walked through the White House proposal.

 Trump is expected to discuss his immigration proposal, including strong limits to legal immigration, at his first State of the Union address Tuesday.

-Sen. Dick Durbin told CNN the meeting was "cordial" with "back and forth" between the lawmakers and Kelly and Nielsen.
-But, he said, he still thinks the administration is including too much in its request, especially under the name "border security."

-"This has not been productive," the Illinois Democrat said of the group.
+"This has not been productive," Durbin said of the group.
 "We've had three or four meetings of principals, five or six meetings of staff, and we don't have much to show for it.
 But we do have some looming deadlines.
 I hope that moves us."

 He added that he hoped a Tuesday session will offer a "better chance" at "specifics."